phongnguyen887/Footsies-Bot-Using-DFS-with-Pruning-with-Alpha-Beta-Pruning/README.txt

 * Provides access to Windows-specific features like focusing the game window.
 2. pywin32
 * Gives access to Windows features

+The rest of the libraries within the source code are standard within python.
+It is recommended to use python 3.6 or above to reduce any potential issues with libraries.

 These can be installed by a pip install in your machine's command prompt using: pip install [library]